commonunits/time/README.md

-# Cutime-Extension
+# CommonUnits/time

+This repo contains tools and proof of concepts for [CommonUnits](https://github.com/CommonUnits)/time.
+It currently houses:

-A Browser Extension - Showing Time in Common Units
+- CommonUnits/time WebExtension - Show Time in CommonUnits

-Work in Progress.
-For more about Common Units - Head to https://github.com/commonunits